 These are but a few examples of today’s increasingly vibrant business dynamic in sub-Saharan Africa.
 To take advantage of the many opportunities it offers, knowledge and experience of local economies, laws and business practices are essential.
 Active in all francophone sub-Saharan countries, John W Ffooks & Co offers such expertise and looks forward to accompanying its present and future clients in making the most of these opportunities in 2019.

-African Union, Press Release, President Buhari of Nigeria launches the AU theme of the year 2018 on fighting corruption in the continent
+- African Union, President Buhari of Nigeria launches the AU theme of the year 2018 on fighting corruption in the continent